franklee26/franklee26.github.io/_posts/2019-6-29-Embedding sanity check.md

 This screenshot was taken directly from their paper.
 There does appear to be a mistake; there should be an edge connecting nodes 4 and 8.

-A good sanity to check if QEmbed is working properly is too simply use their example.
+A good sanity to check if QEmbed is working properly is to simply use their example.
 Previous versions had trouble with this and it finally looks like a lot of the bugs are taken care of, but of course not all of them.

 Take a look at the QEmbed implementation: